Skip to Main Content

 Overview

-Although rare, anal cancer is becoming more prevalent in the United States and many other developing countries.
-The condition develops in the tissues of the anus, which is a short tube that connects the lower part of the large intestine, known as the rectum, to the outside of the body.
-The anus allows the controlled disposal of body waste during bowel movements.
+Although rare, anal cancer is becoming more common in the United States and many other countries.
+The condition develops in tissues of the anus, the short tube connecting the rectum (lower part of the large intestine) to the outside of the body.
+The anus controls the disposal of body waste during bowel movements.

 Our approach to anal cancer

-Our team includes experts with decades of experience specifically focused on anal cancer and HPV (human papillomavirus), which causes most anal cancers.
-We pioneered the use of a tool called a colposcope for diagnosing HPV-related diseases, as well as high-resolution anoscopy, considered the best technique for anal cancer screening.
+Our team includes experts who have decades of experience specifically with anal cancer and HPV.
+We pioneered the use of a tool called a colposcope for diagnosing HPV-related diseases as well as high-resolution anoscopy (HRA), a procedure considered the best technique for anal cancer screening.
+Anal cancer is a highly curable condition if caught early, so regular screening is important.

 Awards & recognition